Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Complete problems for on the quantum state testing

 We then obtain the following:

-where the second line is due to the definition of quantum conditional entropy and both $\sfB$ and $\sfB'$ are classical registers, the third line owes to the fact that $\sfB'$ is an independent random bit, the fifth line follows from the joint entropy theorem (e.g.,~\cite[Theorem 11.8(5)]{NC10}).
+where the second line is due to the definition of quantum conditional entropy and both $\sfB$ and $\sfB'$ are classical registers, the third line owes to the fact that $\sfB'$ is an independent random bit, the fifth line follows from the joint entropy theorem, such as~\cite[Theorem 11.8(5)]{NC10}.

-Plugging \Cref{eq:QJS-to-QED} into the promise of $\QJSP[\alpha,\beta]$, we obtain the following and choose $g(n')=\frac{\ln{2}}{2}(\alpha(n)-\beta(n))$: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item If $\QJS_2(\rho_0,\rho_1) \geq \alpha(n)$, then $S(\rho'_0)-S(\rho'_1) \geq \frac{\ln{2}}{2}(\alpha(n)-\beta(n)) = g(n')$; \item If $\QJS_2(\rho_0,\rho_1) \leq \beta(n)$, then $S(\rho'_0)-S(\rho'_1) \leq -\frac{\ln{2}}{2}(\alpha(n)-\beta(n)) = -g(n')$. \end{itemize}
+Plugging \Cref{eq:QJS-to-QED} into the promise of $\QJSP[\alpha,\beta]$, we obtain the following and choose $g(n')=\frac{\ln{2}}{2}(\alpha(n)-\beta(n))$: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item If $\QJS_2(\rho_0,\rho_1) \geq \alpha(n)$, then $\S(\rho'_0)-\S(\rho'_1) \geq \frac{\ln{2}}{2}(\alpha(n)-\beta(n)) = g(n')$; \item If $\QJS_2(\rho_0,\rho_1) \leq \beta(n)$, then $\S(\rho'_0)-\S(\rho'_1) \leq -\frac{\ln{2}}{2}(\alpha(n)-\beta(n)) = -g(n')$. \end{itemize}

-By inspecting the description of quantum circuits $Q'_0$ and $Q'_1$, we know that the number of output qubit is $n' \coloneqq n+1$ and these circuits act on at most $m'(n') = n+3 = n'+2$ qubits.
+By inspecting the description of quantum circuits $Q'_0$ and $Q'_1$, we know that the number of output qubit is $n' \coloneqq n+1$ and these circuits act on at most $m'(n') = m(n)+3$ qubits.
 Therefore, $\QJSP[\alpha,\beta]$ is Karp reducible to $\QEDP[g(n)]$ by mapping $(Q_0,Q_1)$ to $(Q'_0,Q'_1)$. \end{proof}